gooseman1721/scandiweb-assignment/README.md

 ## Technology

 - React.js with class components (assigment requirement)
-- CSS - CSS in JS with Emotion, similiar to styled-components
+- CSS - CSS in JSX with Emotion, similiar to styled-components
 - Redux for state management
 - React Router for routing
 - Opus (@tilework/opus) for GraphQL requests